-In broad general terms, individuals who struggle with sex, relationship, and/or love addiction have problems related to the development, maintenance, and expression of appropriate types and levels of intimacy.
-For example, a sex addict may engage in destructive, degrading, or otherwise dangerous sexual behaviors not as a means of experiencing intimacy or enhancing an interpersonal relationship, but in a compulsive manner or as a misguided attempt to numb himself or herself to psychological pain related to trauma, depression, or another mental health disorder.
+In general terms, individuals who experience co-occurring sex, relationship, and/or love addiction have problems related to the development, maintenance, and expression of appropriate types and levels of intimacy.
+For example, a co-occurring sex addiction may involve engaging in destructive, degrading, or otherwise dangerous sexual behaviors, not as a means of experiencing intimacy or enhancing an interpersonal relationship, but in a compulsive manner or as a misguided attempt to numb oneself to psychological pain related to trauma, depression, or another mental health disorder.

-In cases of love and relationship addiction, the initial attraction to another person or a needy compulsion to be part of a couple takes precedence over developing the meaningful intimacies that are the essential components of a healthy relationship.
+In cases of a co-occurring love and relationship addiction, the initial attraction to another person or a compulsion to be part of a couple takes precedence over developing the meaningful intimacies that are the essential components of a healthy relationship.

 For those with a co-occurring love addiction, the anticipation and profound hopefulness of initial attraction may create a “high” similar to what a drug addict or alcohol feels when using or drinking – while the actual day-to-day experience of participating in a healthy relationship may offer neither enjoyment nor enticement.